vippsas/vipps-signup-api/vipps-signup-api-deprecation.md

-# Deprecation of the Vipps Signup API APIs
+# Deprecation of the Vipps Signup API

 This is the message we sent to communicate the deprecation of the Vipps Signup API.